makinacorpus/drupal-ucms/README.md

 There are 4 major versions existing:

- *  master / 2.0 is the actual development branch, althought it is very stable it is highly subject to API changes;
+ *  master / 2.0 is the actual development branch, althought it is very stable it is highly subject to API changes (and UI works only partially);

  *  1.4 is latest stable version;